-- -Last day to mail a copy of the notice of election to each registered voter in the county if method of giving notice is not specified by a law outside the Election Code and this method of giving notice is selected.
+-Last day to mail a copy of the notice of election to each registered voter in the county if method of giving notice is not specified by a law outside the Election Code and this method of giving notice is selected.
 (Secs.
+1.006, 4.003(a)(3)).

-1.006, 4.003(a)(3)). - -Cities and Counties Weekend Early Voting Hours Notice Requirement: Last day to post notice on bulletin board used for posting notice of city council or commissioners court, if early voting will be conducted on Saturday, April 30, 2016.
+-Cities and Counties - Weekend Early Voting Hours - Notice Requirement: Last day to post notice on bulletin board used for posting notice of meetings of the governing body, if early voting will be conducted on Saturday, April 28, 2018.
 (Sec.
 85.007).
 Notice must be posted at least 72 hours before early voting begins on a Saturday or Sunday.
-Notice must also be posted to the political subdivision's website, if one is maintained.
+Notice (including the days and hours of early voting) must also be posted to the political subdivision's website, if one is maintained.